jtk54/spinnaker.github.io/guides/tutorials/codelabs/pubsub-to-appengine/index.md

     b.
 Create a new Spinnaker application by selecting `Actions` > `Create Application`.

     c.
-Give the application a name and an admin email, and add 'appengine' to the `Cloud Providers`.
+Give the application a name and an admin email.
+If you have more than one cloud provider configured, add 'appengine' to the `Cloud Providers`.

     d.
 Click the check box beside 'Consider only cloud provider health when executing tasks' and create the application.